BYLAWS OF

 (d) Posthumous or Deceased Fellows: Any deceased person who met the qualifications to be a Fellow.

 Section 2.
 Limitation on Membership.
-The Board of Governors of the College may establish, from time to time, a limitation on the number of Fellows of the College from any class or from various geographical areas, or any other limitation on membership as the Board of Governors deems necessary to maintain a balance of interests and geographical distribution which will contribute to the collegial fellowship and the purposes and objectives of the College.
+The Board may establish, from time to time, a limitation on the number of Fellows of the College from any class or from various geographical areas, or any other limitation on membership as the Board deems necessary to maintain a balance of interests and geographical distribution which will contribute to the collegial fellowship and the purposes and objectives of the College.

 Section 3.
 Election to Fellowship.

 (a) Nominations: A professional eligible for election as a Fellow may be nominated by any two Fellows in good standing.
-The nomination shall be made in the application form specified by the Board of Governors of the College and shall be supported by detailed letters outlining the qualifications of the candidate, which nomination shall be forwarded to the Board of Governors of the College not later than a date determined by the Board of Governors.
-No nomination shall be made by (a) a person in the same firm, business organization, or other entity as the candidate, or (b) a person who is related by birth or marriage to the candidate, or (c) a person who is regularly engaged as counsel for the candidate or for the employer, partner or firm of the candidate.
-The Board of Governors may require the payment of an application fee for purposes of offsetting the administrative costs associated with the consideration of a nomination.
+The nomination shall be made in the application form specified by the Board and shall be supported by detailed letters outlining the qualifications of the candidate, which nomination shall be forwarded to the Board not later than a date determined by the Board.
+No nomination shall be made by (a) a person in the same firm, business organization or other entity as the candidate, or (b) a person who is related by birth or marriage to the candidate, or (c) a person who is regularly engaged as counsel for the candidate or for the employer, partner or firm of the candidate.
+The Board may require the payment of an application fee for the purpose of offsetting the administrative costs associated with the consideration of a nomination.

-(b) Processing of Nominations: The Board of Governors of the College, or its designate, shall solicit the information about a nominee from individuals who are believed to have knowledge of the nominee.
-The request shall specify that a response is required within thirty days unless otherwise determined by the Board of Governors.
+(b) Processing of Nominations: The Board or its designate, shall solicit the information about a nominee from individuals who are believed to have knowledge of the nominee.
+The request shall specify that a response is required within thirty days, unless otherwise determined by the Board.

-(c) Optional Method for Processing Nominations: The Board of Governors may designate one or more individuals to assist in the processing of nominations if the Board of Governors determines that more required qualification information about potential nominees must be obtained or more information will be available.
+(c) Optional Method for Processing Nominations: The Board may designate one or more individuals to assist in the processing of nominations, if the Board determines that more required qualification information about potential nominees must be obtained or more information will be available.

-(d) Submission to the Board of Governors of the College; Voting: The application, all timely responses from the Fellows, and peers, and any summary of qualifications and recommendations shall be submitted to the Board of Governors of the College by a date specified by the Board of Governors.
-The Board of Governors of the College, by a majority vote, may request any nominee to appear personally before the Board of Governors.
-After due consideration of the applications and supporting information, the Board of Governors may elect a Fellow by a vote of two-thirds of the Board of Governors in attendance or a majority of the Board then in office, whichever is greater.
+(d) Submission to the Board; Voting: The application, all timely responses from the Fellows, and peers and any summary of qualifications and recommendations shall be submitted to the Board by a date specified by the Board.
+The Board, by a majority vote, may request any nominee to appear personally before the Board.
+After due consideration of the applications and supporting information, the Board may elect a Fellow by a vote of two-thirds of the Board in attendance or a majority of the Board then in office, whichever is greater.
 Voting by proxy shall not be permitted.
-Members of the Board of Governors of the College shall not vote or participate in consideration of a nomination for election of a partner, business or professional associate, or a relative.
-The Board of Governors may not nominate or elect a Fellow (except a judicial Fellow) on its own initiative.
-However, the initial Board of Governors as designated in these Bylaws may both nominate and elect the initial Fellows of the College.
-However, at all times individuals serving as members of the Board of Governors may in their own individual capacity make nominations, provided they shall not vote or participate in the consideration of the person they nominated.
+Members of the Board shall not vote or participate in consideration of a nomination for election of a partner, business, or professional associate, or a relative.
+The Board may not nominate or elect a Fellow (except a judicial Fellow) on its own initiative.
+However, the initial Board as designated in these Bylaws may both nominate and elect the initial Fellows of the College.
+However, at all times individuals serving as members of the Board may in their own individual capacity make nominations, provided they shall not vote or participate in consideration of the person they nominated.

-(e) Election of Adjudicators: Except for fellow adjudicators, the Board of Governors of The College shall have the sole authority to initiate, nominate and elect adjudicators for admission as Fellows.
-A Fellow who practices in the jurisdiction of an adjudicator under consideration may not vote on the candidacy of that adjudicator.
+(e) Election of Adjudicators: Except for fellow adjudicators, the Board shall have the sole authority to initiate, nominate and elect adjudicators for admission as Fellows.
+A Board member who practices in the jurisdiction of an adjudicator under consideration may not vote on the candidacy of that adjudicator.
 The Board may solicit input from Fellows of The College on the nomination of an adjudicator.

-(f) Induction: The Board of Governors of the College shall extend an invitation to become a Fellow to each nominee who is elected by the Board of Governors.
-Unless the Board of Governors determines otherwise for good cause shown, the elected Fellow must be present in-person to be inducted into the College at the time and place designated for such induction within two years of election or the election of that Fellow will require renomination; however, due to unforeseen and unavoidable circumstances, the Board of Governors may extend the time permitted for induction.
-Induction shall be at an induction ceremony of the College, or at such other time and place as the Board of Governors may determine to be appropriate.
+(f) Induction: The Board shall extend an invitation to become a Fellow to each nominee who is elected by the Board.
+Unless the Board determines otherwise for good cause shown, the elected Fellow must be present in person to be inducted into the College at the time and place designated for such induction within two years of election or the election of that Fellow will require renomination; however, due to unforeseen and unavoidable circumstances, the Board may extend the time permitted for induction.
+Induction shall be at an induction ceremony of the College, or at such other time and place as the Board may determine to be appropriate.

 Section 4.
 Induction Fees and Annual Membership Dues.
-Each Fellow shall pay the induction fees and annual membership dues in an amount and at a time determined by the Board of Governors of the College.
+Each Fellow shall pay the induction fees and annual membership dues in an amount and at a time determined by the Board.
 The Treasurer or the Treasurer’s designee shall mail to each Fellow a statement of fees due at an appropriate time.
 Honorary and Emeritus Fellows shall not be required to pay annual membership dues.
 Honorary Fellows shall not be required to pay an induction fee.

 Section 5.
 Rights to Vote and Hold Office.
-The right to vote and to become an officer or member of the Board of Governors of the College shall be limited to Fellows and shall not include Honorary or Emeritus Fellows.
+The right to vote and to become an officer or member of the Board shall be limited to Fellows and shall not include Honorary or Emeritus Fellows.

 Section 6.
 Discipline and Expulsion.

-(a) Vote of the Board of Governors of the College: The Board of Governors of the College, by a vote of two-thirds of those present and entitled to vote, may expel from membership, call for the resignation of, or otherwise discipline or censure any Fellow of the College for a reasonable cause which includes, but is not limited to, misconduct of the Fellow connected with the College or the profession of the Fellow or conduct injurious or derogatory to the order, dignity, peace, reputation, interests, purposes or objectives of the College.
-The issue of discipline and expulsion shall be considered by the Board of Governors upon the request in writing of three Fellows or upon the request of any member of the Board of Governors at a regular or special meeting of the Board of Governors.
+(a) Vote of the Board: The Board, by a vote of two-thirds of those present and entitled to vote, may expel from membership, call for the resignation of, or otherwise discipline or censure any Fellow of the College for reasonable cause which includes, but is not limited to, misconduct of the Fellow connected with the College or the profession of the Fellow or conduct injurious or derogatory to the order, dignity, peace, reputation, interests, purposes or objectives of the College.
+The issue of discipline and expulsion shall be considered by the Board upon the request in writing of three Fellows or upon the request of any member of the Board at a regular or special meeting of the Board.
 A Fellow charged with such misconduct shall be given written notice of the charges, mailed to the address of the Fellow appearing on the membership register, and provided an opportunity for hearing at a time and place designated in the notice, not less than thirty (30) days from the date of mailing.
-The Board of Governors may establish a committee of the Board of Governors to conduct such a hearing, investigate the matter, and report its conclusions to the Board of Governors of the College which may act upon the report without further notice or hearing.
+The Board may establish a committee of the Board to conduct such a hearing, to investigate the matter, and to report its conclusions to the Board, which may act upon the report without further notice or hearing.

 Section 7.
 Refunds.
-No dues shall be refunded to any Fellow whose membership terminates for any reason unless such refund is approved by the Board of Governors.
+No dues shall be refunded to any Fellow whose membership terminates for any reason unless such refund is approved by the Board.

 ARTICLE IV.